matthew-brett/pydagogue/curious_git.rst

     git log -1

 So the commit is |buffing|.
-We can get the directory listing object from the commit object:
+We can get the tree object from the commit object:

 .. prizerun::

     git cat-file -p {{ buffing }}

-We can show the directory listing contents to get the object for the new version of ``nobel_prize_paper.txt``.
+We can show the tree object contents to get the object for the new version of ``nobel_prize_paper.txt``.

 .. depends on history